 If no comment is available, you see the text Comment: <No data available.>.

 If a comment is available, you see the first part of the comment.

-- Acknowledgment information If this information is available, you see the first part of the message acknowledgment field for S.W.I.F.T. messages. - General information Shows you information about the selected menu item or the choice that the cursor is on.
+If this information is available, you see the first part of the message acknowledgment field for S.W.I.F.T. messages.

+Shows you information about the selected menu item or the choice on which the cursor is.

 You can see the complete information in the MERVA-Related Data window.
-For details refer to "MERVA-Related Data" on page 44.
+For details refer to "MERVA-Related Data" on page 42.